liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/dev-studio/101-maven-in-dev-studio.markdown

 | right-clicking your project and selecting *Properties* &rarr; *Maven* &rarr;
 | *Lifecycle Mapping*.

 Awesome!
-Your Dev Studio is ready to develop Maven projects for @product@!
+Your Dev Studio is ready to develop Maven projects for @sharepoint@!

 You'll learn about importing Maven projects in Dev Studio next.